ConanMuir/ESM/README.md

 A logic-level MOSFET switches the high-voltage DC output on and off in precise, configurable pulses.
 This mimics the functionality of a TENS (Transcutaneous Electrical Nerve Stimulation) unit, which delivers electrical signals to muscles or nerves through surface electrodes.

-> In layman’s terms: it sends tiny "zaps" to your skin that make your muscles twitch.
-By changing the frequency and length of those zaps, you can create different effects—from a light tingling to a strong flex.

 ### 3. Firmware Configuration

 Stimulation parameters such as: